JuliaLang/julia/README.md

 ![demo.gif](demo.gif)

 TerminalMenus.jl is a small package that enables interactive menus in the terminal.
-It is currently only supports Linux.
 This package is still in development.
-Multiple select, nested menus, and better cross-platform support are planned.
+Multiple select, nested menus, and other menus will be added in the future.

 ## Example